-During the first quarter of 2024, the Company recorded \$7.1 million of specific CECL reserves related to a Denver, Colorado multifamily senior loan.
-The specific CECL reserve was based on the proceeds the Company expects to receive from the borrower's sale of the property, which is supported by an executed purchase and sale agreement.
+During the second quarter of 2024, the Company recorded \$12.8 million of specific CECL reserves related to an office senior loan.
+The specific CECL reserve was based on the net proceeds the Company received from the repayment of the loan, which occurred during the three months ended June 30, 2024.
+During the first quarter of 2024, the Company recorded \$7.1 million of specific CECL reserves related to a multifamily senior loan.
+The specific CECL reserve was based on the proceeds the Company received from the borrower's sale of the property, which is supported by an executed purchase and sale agreement.
+The multifamily senior loan was repaid during the three months ended June 30, 2024.
+Following the repayment of the loan, the Company recognized a specific CECL reversal of \$1.0 million after receiving higher than expected proceeds.

-During the first quarter of 2023, the Company recorded \$29.9 million of specific CECL reserves related to one Washington, D.C. office senior loan.
+During the first quarter of 2023, the Company recorded \$29.9 million of specific CECL reserves related to one office senior loan.
 The Company elected to apply the practical expedient, afforded to the Company under ASC 326, to use the fair value of the collateral to determine the specific CECL reserve.
 The specific CECL reserves were based on the estimated fair value of the collateral using a discounted cash flow model and Level 3 inputs which included assuming a rent per square foot of \$48, a capitalization rate ranging of 7.5% and a discount rate of 12.0%.
 These inputs are based on the location, type and nature of the property, current and prospective leasing data and anticipated market conditions.
-During the third quarter of 2023, the Company recorded \$4.8 million of additional specific CECL reserves related to the Washington D.C. office senior loan.
+During the third quarter of 2023, the Company recorded \$4.8 million of additional specific CECL reserves related to the office senior loan.
 The estimated fair value of the collateral was determined by using a discounted cash flow model and Level 3 inputs which included assuming a rent per square foot ranging from \$44 to \$45, a capitalization rate of 7.5% and a discount rate of 12.0%.
 These inputs are based on the location, type and nature of the property, current and prospective leasing data and anticipated market conditions.
 During the fourth quarter of 2023, the Company acquired legal title through foreclosure.
 Refer to Note 4 "Real Estate, net and Real Estate Held for Sale."

-During the fourth quarter of 2023, the Company recorded \$7.6 million of impairment related to one Long Island City, New York real estate asset.
+During the fourth quarter of 2023, the Company recorded \$7.6 million of impairment related to one office property.
 The impairment was due to a reduction in the estimated holding period of the property and increased capital expenditures.
 The estimated fair value of the collateral was determined by using a discounted cash flow model and Level 3 inputs, which included assuming a rent per square foot of \$25, a capitalization rate of 6.5% and a discount rate of 11.0%.
 Refer to Note 4 "Real Estate, net and Real Estate Held for Sale" for further discussion.